Share this Article

 PDCflow supports your PCI compliance by using a patented technology that protects both our clients and our software integration partners.
 This Secure Entry Overlay technology eliminates merchant and software partner need for contact, transmission or processing of a credit card number.

 PDCflow’s protected process provides a small data entry window that is directly connected to our PCI certified environment.
-This window is where credit card number is entered.
+This window is where a credit card number is entered.
 The ability to input card numbers directly into our PCI certified environment reduces the client’s PCI requirements to the 15 minute Self Assessment Questionnaire A.

 Without this process, clients must spend considerable time and money filling out SAQ C and providing quarterly scans of their network.
 Our software integration partners are probably the most fortunate.
 With Secure Entry Overlay, their software is completely eliminated from the scope of PCI compliance because it never touches a credit card number.